A Bodycam Video Shows Rochester Police Officers Suffocating & Killing A Black Man

 "I placed the phone call for my brother to get help, not for my brother to get lynched," Prude’s brother Joe said at the press conference, according to WROC.
 Prude's family said he had just been released from the hospital, where he had been admitted for having suicidal ideation.

 "When I say get lynched, that was full-fledged, murder, cold-blooded — nothing other than cold-blooded murder," Joe continued.
-"The man is defenseless, naked on the ground, cuffed up already.
+"The man is defenceless, naked on the ground, cuffed up already.
 I mean come on, how many brothers got to die for society to understand that this needs to stop?
-You killed a defenseless Black man, a father's son, a brother's brother, a nephew's uncle.”
+You killed a defenceless Black man, a father's son, a brother's brother, a nephew's uncle.”

 Following the release of the footage, protests erupted in Rochester.
 Several community leaders, including Stanley Martin and Ashley Gantt of Free the People Roc, were arrested.
 Police told Martin she was being arrested “for being an idiot” and threatened her with a taser, according to Rochester City Paper.
 At a protest at the site of Prude’s killing later in the day, activists asked why they were arrested before the police who killed Prude were.